TASRobotics/master-guide/programming-guide/First_Program.md

 ## Import, Declare, Initialize

-Before doing anything, you can delete all the default template code except for line 8.
+Before doing anything, you can delete all the default template code.
 Then paste this in as a template.

 ```java
 package frc.robot;